status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 Done, your beacon node is ready to serve you!
 Don't forget to check that you're on the canonical chain by comparing the checkpoint root with other online sources.
 See https://nimbus.guide/trusted-node-sync.html for more information.
 ```

-After this the application will terminate and you can now [start the `nimbus_beacon_node`](./quick-start.md) with your usual command.
+After this the application will terminate and you can now [start the beacon node](./quick-start.md) as usual.

 !!! note
-    Because trusted node sync by default copies all blocks via REST, you may hit API limits if you are using a third-party provider.
+    Because trusted node sync by default copies blocks via REST, you may hit API limits if you are using a third-party provider.
 If this happens to you, you may need to use the `--backfill` option to [delay the backfill of the block history](./trusted-node-sync.md#delay-block-history-backfill).

 ## Verify you synced the correct chain